 Workforce and job planning

-The number of genitourinary medicine (GUM) and HIV/AIDS physicians recorded in in the GMC register of consultants in April 2018 and higher specialty trainees in the UK is:
+The number of gastroenterologists and hepatologists recorded in the 2018–19 census of consultants and higher specialty trainees in the UK is:

 Proportion working less than full time (LTFT)